 Question: The garden center recommended a “complete fertilizer” to use on the lawn, landscape trees and shrubs for my yard, how do I go about choosing the right fertilizer for my use?
 Martin, Peachtree, Georgia

-Answer: Martin, homeowners face many options in choosing from a great variety of fertilizers on the market today, and may at times be uncertain which one to select for their particular needs.
+Answer: Martin, homeowners face many options in choosing from a great variety of foods for their fertilizer applications on the market today, and may at times be uncertain which one to select for their particular needs.

-There are organic and inorganic fertilizers, both of which are available in powdered, granular, and liquid forms.
+There are organic and inorganic fertilizers, both of which are available in powdered, liquid and granular fertilizer forms.

-Then, some are complete, or balanced; others are prepared for special purposes.
-A study of fertilizers and their recommended uses is well worth while, both in terms of money saved and in increased productivity.
+A study of fertilizers and their recommended uses is well worthwhile, both in terms of money saved and in increased productivity.